 Position Type: Full time, salaried

 HistoriCorps®, a 501(c)3 nonprofit organization, promotes hands-on public involvement in the restoration and preservation of historic places and structures on our public lands through the engagement of volunteers, students, veterans, youth training programs and organizations interested in historic preservation.
 HistoriCorps partners with federal, state and local land management agencies to provide educational and outdoor opportunities, fostering in our participants a lifelong commitment to the stewardship of our historic resources and public lands.
 From our Morrison, CO headquarters, we coordinate and instruct projects on public lands throughout the United States.

-The Projects Manager is responsible for: preparing estimates and proposals; scheduling traveling teams and jobs; planning job logistics; hiring, training and supervising field staff; ordering, procuring and ensuring delivery of materials to sites; tracking jobs; supporting field staff; and drafting and submitting job reports in close collaboration with finance and executive management; The Projects Manager works under the supervision of the Director of Projects and Operations.
-He/she works in close association with all members of HistoriCorps administrative team, especially the Operations Manager (who is responsible for tools, trucks, and equipment), the Workforce Manager (who is responsible for student and volunteer recruitment and marketing), and the Finance/Executive Management team.
+The Projects Manager is responsible for: preparing estimates and proposals; scheduling traveling teams and jobs; planning job logistics; hiring, training and supervising field staff; ordering, procuring and ensuring delivery of materials to sites; tracking jobs; supporting field staff; and drafting and submitting job reports in close collaboration with finance and executive management; The Projects Manager works under the supervision of the Director of Operations.
+He/she works in close association with all members of HistoriCorps administrative team, especially the Operations Manager (who is responsible for tools, trucks, and equipment), the Workforce Manager (who is responsible for volunteer, student, and organized group recruitment and marketing), and the Finance/Executive Management team.

 Duties include but are not limited to:

 - The overall construction and project management functions of HistoriCorps;